-- Carefully remove the appliance and components from the packaging. - The vent system components and decorative doors and fronts may be shipped in separate packages. - If packaged separately, the log set and appliance grate must be installed. - Report to your dealer any parts damaged in shipment, particularly the condition of the glass. - Read all of the instructions before starting the installation.
+- Carefully remove the appliance and components from the packaging.
+Refer to Section 15.A & 15.C. - The vent system components and decorative doors and fronts may be shipped in separate packages. - If packaged separately, the log set and appliance grate must be installed. - Report to your dealer any parts damaged in shipment, particularly the condition of the glass. - Read all of the instructions before starting the installation.
 Follow these instructions carefully during the installation to ensure maximum safety and benefit.